-The Alts described their vision to Dena and Bryan: A seven-acre camp on Johns Island, with trails, an outdoor chapel, two bunkhouses and a clubhouse for meals and group gatherings.
-Weekend camps during the school year and weeklong sessions in the summer, for no more than 12 children at a time.
+The Alts described their vision to Dena and Bryan: A seven-acre camp on Johns Island, with trails, an outdoor chapel, two bunkhouses, and a clubhouse for meals and group gatherings.
+Weekend camps during the school year and weeklong sessions in the summer for no more than 12 children at a time.
 No TV or video games.
-All activities would be outdoors—group hikes, equine therapy, wood-working workshops, all aimed at promoting trust, community and a healthy sense of each child’s unique and important place within the social unit.
+All activities would be outdoors—group hikes, equine therapy, woodworking workshops—all aimed at promoting trust, community, and a healthy sense of each child’s unique and vital place within the social unit.
 Importantly, all counselors and volunteers would be trained in Trust-Based Relational Intervention, so that they all could understand and adopt the best approaches in caring for children recovering from trauma.

 Dena and Bryan wanted to help the Alts turn their vision into a reality and, in December 2021, made a significant donation toward the $800,000 needed to get Three Rivers Respite up and running.

 Matt said he sees the Garners as much more than donors to the cause.
 He regards them as friends and committed, long-term partners.